 Redemption: Continuing with the veg theme, these guys serve up interesting and filling salads (but call them “buddha bowls” – allow me a tiny eye roll please).

 falafel guys: OK so I don’t remember what the name of this falafel stand is, but it’s delicious and most days it’s in front of this Rosa’s Thai (which is also good for a tasty-and-cheap lunch/dinner).
-They now take card as payment, and for 50p extra you can add cauliflower or eggplant (that’s aubergine, to you Brits) or both, for a pound, to your wrap.
+They now take card as payment, and for 50p extra you can add cauliflower or eggplant (that’s aubergine, to you Brits) or both, for a pound, to your wrap or salad.

 food subgenre – pastry: